rassware/WSPR-ESP32/README.md

 ## web ui included
 There is a status page for the beacon, where all important parameter are visible and changeable over web socket.

+## versions
+### version 1.0
+ - added more parameter to the config file
+ - added validation to trigger value

 ### Have fun and good DX, 73 DL2RN